Neznajki/tests-interface/README.md

 # works on Unix systems.
-# you can set linux firewall to exclude wifi Bluetooth and any other
+# you can set linux firewall to exclude wifi Bluetooth and any other possible network addapter for notebook.
 # or you can remove drivers for those things completly
 # tests-interface
 interface for tests